MexUK/ivspawnpoints/_README-English.txt

 	</resources>

 3. Add your player username to the commandpermissions.txt file.
+Keep this file blank when your server is live, or disable the add/remove spawn point commands when done.

 4. If the server is running, you'll need to restart it for the changes to apply.